fenimore/freestuffs/freestuffs/docs/introduction.rst

 Free Stuffs!
 ------------

 This is a python 3.x package which scrapes free stuff from Craigslist.
+Read

 * Using StuffScraper one can gather a list of free stuffs.
 * Using StuffCharter, one can create an HTML map of the free stuffs.